Maintaining a home

-Before you return to your property, wait until emergency services have declared your area safe.
+Before you return to your property, wait until emergency services and the relevant electricity, gas, and water authorities have declared your area safe.

-When it’s safe to return, you’ll need to have some safety equipment, such as the following:
+When it’s safe to return, you’ll need some safety equipment, such as the following:

 - Protective clothing.
 It’s important to keep your skin protected when re-entering your home, as floodwater carries bacteria.
-Wear rubber-soled boots, long-sleeved tops and pants, plus something to protect your eyes.
+Wear gumboots, long-sleeved tops, long pants, gloves plus something to protect your eyes.

-Be aware, electrical items or wiring — whether indoors or out — that have come into contact with mud or water are extremely dangerous.
-Consult with an electrician before turning anything on.
+Be aware, electrical items or wiring — whether indoors or out — that have come into contact with mud or water can be extremely dangerous.
+You may need to consult with an electrician before turning anything on.
 Your home’s structural integrity may also be compromised.
-It’s important to move around slowly and use your torch to inspect for damage.
+Move around slowly and use your torch to inspect for damage.

 Tips for managing the clean up

-- Before you use tap water for any purpose, be sure it’s safe to drink.
+- Before you use tap water to drink, be sure it’s safe.

-- You may find it useful to approach one room at a time.
-If you’re able to, open doors and windows to help with the drying process (which may take a few weeks).
-If mould develops, it can be tricky to manage and may even lead to health issues.
+- If you’re able to, open doors and windows and turn on ceiling fans to help with the drying process, which may take a few weeks.
+If mould develops, it can be tricky to manage and may lead to health issues.

-- Disinfect floors, walls and other surfaces.
+- If possible, disinfect floors, walls and other surfaces.
 Pay particular attention to areas that are within reach of children.

-- Discard of and replace any items, such as carpet or mattresses, that have been wet through.
-Other items that can be cleaned, such as bedding, need to be dried beforehand.
+- Talk to our claims team about throwing out items, such as carpet, soft furnishings, or mattresses, that have been wet through.
+Other items that can be cleaned, such as hard furniture, garden tools etc., need to be dried beforehand.

-- Know if your sewer line is working before running any appliances that draw water from your mains.
+- Ensure your sewer line is working before running any appliances that draw water from your mains.

 Emergency Management Australia have developed a substantial guide about what to do before, during and after a flood.

 At Suncorp, we’re committed to building resilient communities.
-We’ve spent over 100 years supporting our customers to prepare their homes, protect their families and recover from natural disasters.
-If you’re experiencing financial difficulty as a result of flooding, and you let us know about your situation, we may — in certain circumstances — agree to:
+We’ve spent over 100 years supporting our customers to prepare their homes, protect their families, and recover from natural disasters.
+If you’re experiencing financial difficulty as a result of flooding, and you make us aware of your situation, we may agree to:

 - offer instalment payments,